aarush-ittan/DAA-PRACTICAL-2021/README.md

   Applications:

-  a)Quick Sort is a cache friendly sorting algorithm as it has good locality of reference when used for arrays b)Quick Sort is tail recursive and hence, all tail call optimizations can be done c)Quick Sort is an in-place sort that is does not require any extra storage
+  1. Quick Sort is a cache friendly sorting algorithm as it has good locality of reference when used for arrays
+  2. Quick Sort is tail recursive and hence, all tail call optimizations can be done
+  3. Quick Sort is an in-place sort that is does not require any extra storage